nut-tree/website/docs/tutorial-first_steps/get_moving.md

 `mouse` gives you control over your, well, mouse, so let's play around with it a bit!

-**Attention:** nut.js is fully async, so in most examples you will see something like the above snippet, which is an async [IIFE](https://developer.mozilla.org/en-US/docs/Glossary/IIFE) used as a workaround to use `async` / `await`.
+**Attention:** nut.js is fully async, so in most examples you will see something like the above snippet, which is an async [IIFE](https://developer.mozilla.org/en-US/docs/Glossary/IIFE) used as a workaround to use `async` / `await` at the top-level.

 ## Simple Movement